Are you looking for the most incredible towns where to stay in Lake Tahoe? Fantastic!

-During the summer stay in Tahoe South Lake, as there are tons of hiking trails and in the winter, stay in the Olympic Valley and book a room at the Resort at Squaw Creek, one of the best resorts in the village near the ski slopes.
+During the summer, stay in Tahoe South Lake, as there are tons of hiking trails, and in the winter, stay in the Olympic Valley and book a room at the Everline Resort and Casino, one of the best resorts in the village near the ski slopes.

 🥾 Where should I stay in Lake Tahoe for hiking?

-- Hotel Azure – A luxurious place to stay that has stunning views
+- Edgewood Tahoe Resort – A luxurious place to stay that has stunning views

-- Alpenrose Inn – A cute inn that has rooms with fireplaces
+- Cottage Inn Tahoe – A cute inn that has rooms with fireplaces